 Zhen is from China and gained his Bachelor of Science at Beihang University.
 He pursued his next-level education in the US as he went to Brown University in 2017.
 At Brown, he did his PhD with Prof. Vicki Colvin to work on magnetic nanomaterials and their biomedical applications.
 He developed a systematic synthesis for the iron oxide nanocrystal clusters and reported the superior magnetic properties to conventional single-core nanoparticles.
 Working with multidisciplinary collaborators, Zhen has achieved many in vitro and in vivo studies applying these materials and demonstrated excellent cell separation efficiency, drug delivery, hyperthermia cancer treatment, and contrast agent for imaging using the clusters.
-Now at Stanford, Zhen is working on the detection and imaging of pathogens and cancers with magnetic nanomaterials, especially using magnetic particle imaging (MPI).
-It is Zhen’s desire to push the magnetic nanotechnologies for broader applications in biomedicines.
+Now at Stanford, Zhen joined Dr. Jianghong Rao's lab and is working on the detection and imaging of pathogens and cancers with nanomaterials, especially using magnetic particle imaging (MPI).
+It is Zhen’s desire to push magnetic nanotechnologies for broader applications in biomedicines.

 Honors & Awards